mayHamad/AutoParser/README.md

 # How to use
 - Install Python 3
-<br />Install script the dependences:
+- Install script the dependences:
 -   pip3 install -r requirment.txt

 # Example
 Below command will pares with all plugins